Benjamin Feindouno

-Benjamin Feindouno (born 17 February 1983) is a Guinean former professional footballer who played as a striker.
+Benjamin Feindouno (born 17 February 1983 – 2025) was a Guinean professional footballer who played as a striker.

 Career

 Born in Conakry, Feindouno began his career with Hirondelles de Conakry.
-In 2000 he was scouted by AS Beauvais Oise where he played his only professional game on 10 May 2003 against FC Metz in the Ligue 2, he left in July 2003 to sign with FC Lorient where he played for the reserve team.
-After one year with FC Lorient B he signed with Vendée Poiré sur Vie on 1 July 2004.
+In 2000 he was scouted by Beauvais Oise where he played his only professional game on 10 May 2003 against Metz in the Ligue 2, he left in July 2003 to sign with Lorient where he played for the reserve team.
+After one year with Lorient B he signed with Vendée Poiré sur Vie on 1 July 2004.

-On 7 August 2007, Feindouno left Vendée Poiré sur Vie and signed with FC Saint-Lô.
+On 7 August 2007, Feindouno left Vendée Poiré sur Vie and signed with Saint-Lô.
 After a successful year with Saint-Lô, in which he scored 14 goals and made 10 assists in the fifth tier, he signed a contract with fourth-tier side Vendée Luçon on 24 October 2008.
 In January 2009 he left Vendée Luçon to sign with La Roche VF.

-Personal life
+Personal life and death

-Benjamin is the brother of midfielders Simon Feindouno and Pascal Feindouno.
+Benjamin was the brother of midfielders Simon Feindouno and Pascal Feindouno.

+He was found dead in his home in La Roche-sur-Yon on 26 August 2025 with his body in "an advanced state of decomposition".